Author: Braeden Waddell

 “It feels like a lot of the issues I deal with I know firsthand and in a different kind of way, as a mom,” Nancy says.
 “When we go up to brief Hill staff on Peace Corps issues, I think it adds something to know that someone has a daughter serving in the Peace Corps.”

 When asked what Nancy would suggest for a Peace Corps 4th goal related to family involvement, Courtney laughed and chimed in “Go visit!”

 “It’s hard to understand what your children are doing until you actually go and see firsthand, and really my mother and I were just blown away.”

 About the Author:

 Braeden Waddell is a journalism major entering his second year at American University.
 Although not an RPCV (yet), he participated in a year-long service experience in Argentina after leaving high school.
-He was a communications intern at NPCA.
+He currently works as a communications intern at NPCA.